ckanchanda/bikesharing/README.md

 popular times of bike usage were during the morning and evening rush hours of 8am and 5-6PM.
 The count of each bike's tripduration should also be factored in to ensure the proper maintenance of each bike.
 The best times to repair bikes would be between 1:00-4:00AM.
+Data that would be useful to have would be how many citibike stations there are by location.
+Seeing a map of this would be helpful in determining a more accurate top start and end locations, as well as user count and total number of rides.
 [link to dashboard](https://public.tableau.com/app/profile/caitlin.kanchanda/viz/NYCCitiBikeAnalysis_16637142542160/NYCCitiBikesAnalysis?publish=yes)